0xcert/techpaper/src/paper.md

 Blockchain offers a unique solution to the problem of secure online transactions.
 Due to its transparency and distribution of information to many decentralized blockchain nodes, it is nearly impossible to manipulate existing data records, making it potentially suitable for recording events, records, identities, certificates, transactions and other documentation.

-Certification can benefit greatly from this new paradigm.
+We can benefit greatly from this new paradigm.
 By storing hashed data on the blockchain, individuals, companies, and institutions can keep a decentralized record of their certificate proofs, while maintaining sensitive data completely private.
 At the same time, all certified records, their issuers, and owners can be easily authenticated and referenced.

 <div class="pagebreak" />